Splitsizer Mini-split sizing guidance

 Use the calculator as a budget screen

-The calculator is still useful here.
-It helps you understand whether quotes are in the right capacity neighborhood and whether a contractor is proposing something wildly undersized or oversized.
+A first-pass BTU range is still useful here.
+It tells whether contractor quotes are in the right capacity neighborhood and whether a proposal is wildly under- or over-sized.

 But the final design should come from a room-by-room load calculation.
 This matters for comfort, rebates, permits, and equipment warranties.